 The purpose of the School Nurse Emergency Medical Services for Children Program is to reduce morbidity and mortality in children and youths who are injured or become ill at school.

-This 3-day workshop is presented by a team of instructors and includes lectures, slide, and demonstrations/practice techniques to teach assessment, triage, and critical problem-solving scenarios with emergency medical services personnel.
+This 3-day workshop, running from 8 a.m. to 4 p.m. each day, is presented by a team of instructors and includes lectures, slide, and demonstrations/practice techniques to teach assessment, triage, and critical problem-solving scenarios with emergency medical services personnel.

 Training includes the role of the School Nurse in emergency planning.